-I earned a master’s degree in journalism with a focus on visual communication from the University of North Carolina at Chapel Hill in 2010.
-I teach multimedia storytelling and video production to students and professionals and am a 2020 graduate of Poynter’s Leadership Academy for Women in Media, a 2019 participant in the Freedom Forum Institute’s PowerShift Project and a 2018 graduate of the ASNE Emerging Leaders Institute.
-Additionally, I am licensed to pilot drone cameras.
+As a Roy H. Park Fellow, she earned a master’s degree in journalism with a focus on visual communication from the University of North Carolina at Chapel Hill in 2010, where she worked on innovative digital projects like Powering a Nation (2010) and Living Galapagos (2019).
+She is a 2020 graduate of Poynter’s Leadership Academy for Women in Media, a 2019 participant in the Freedom Forum Institute’s PowerShift Project and a 2018 graduate of the ASNE Emerging Leaders Institute.
+She is also licensed to pilot small unmanned aircraft systems and drone cameras.

 CONTACT